idiv-biodiversity/scddl/README.md

     Especially on scientific computing platforms, the data sets are intended to be downloaded to globally accessible storage locations.
 This avoids that users or groups have to maintain their own copies and that their file system quotas are stressed.
-The system administrators can lift this burden off of their users.
+Also, new users can immediately start working instead of having to download their data sets first.

+-   **improved file system performance**

-    Another advantage of a centralized storage location is that the file system can better cache the data sets when multiple users access it.
-This can result in better I/O performance.
+    Another advantage of centralized storage is that the file system can better cache the data sets.
+This can result in improved I/O performance, especially when a single data set is used concurrently by many users.
+Your mileage may vary, based on caching capability of the used file system and on the data set usage patterns.

--   **automatic updates**
+-   **periodic, automatic updates**

-    The download tools are designed to be run as **cron jobs** or **systemd timers**.
-You can, of course, run them manually, but the real convenience benefit comes from automation.
+    The download tools can be run as **cron jobs** or **systemd timers**.
+This way, you can easily create periodic, automated updates of data sets.

 -   **logging to syslog**

-    The download tools send their output to syslog with their script name as the tag, e.g. the tool **ncbidl.sh** would use **ncbidl** as tag.
+    When run non-interactively, i.e. as **cron jobs** or **systemd timers**, the download tools send their output to **syslog** with their script name as the tag, e.g. the tool **ncbidl.sh** would use **ncbidl** as tag.
 You can then search for these tags, e.g.:

+    ```bash
     journalctl -t ncbidl
+    ```

 Supported Data Sets